Corporate Social Responsibility

 Cervical cancer is the most common cause of death among women in

-21out of 48 countries across the region
+out of 48 countries across the region

 new screening and treatment rooms equipped with modern equipment for the diagnosis and management of cervical cancer